-- The Town is a growth community. - The Town's geography has and will contribute to growth, given its proximity to Interstate 90/39 and various growing urban areas, including the Cities of Milton, Janesville, and Whitewater. - o The Town's population trends and projections indicate slow, steady growth through 2035.
-Population trends and projections for neighboring communities such as the Town of Milton, and the Cities of Milton, Janesville, and Whitewater exhibit growth rates above those exhibited by the Town. - The dynamic of the Town's population is changing. - The Town's age distribution trends and projections indicate an aging population. - The Town's collective education, evidenced in education level, will likely continue its recent trend, exhibiting increases in Town residents with high school educations and beyond. - Growth and a changing population dynamic will have various implications for the Town. - An aging Town population has specific service needs that will need to be considered. - o The Town's land base may be eroded by future annexations by the Cities of Milton and Whitewater, and productive agricultural land in the Town will need to be converted to other uses to accommodate additional residential and associated (i.e. transportation, utilities and community facilities, economic, etc.) development. - New residential and associated development should be responsible, ensuring preservation of the Town's agricultural, natural, and cultural resources.
+- The Town is a growth community. - The Town's geography has and will contribute to growth given its proximity to Interstate 90/39 and various growing urban areas, including the Cities of Edgerton, Janesville, and Madison. - The Town's population trends and projections indicate steady growth through 2035.
+Population trends and projections for neighboring communities such as the Cities of Milton and Janesville also exhibit significant high growth rates. - The dynamic of the Town's population is changing. - The Town's age distribution trends and projections indicate an aging population. - The education of the Town's population age 25 years and older will likely continue its recent trend, exhibiting increases in residents with high school educations and beyond. - Growth and a changing population dynamic will have various implications for the Town. - An aging Town population has specific service needs that will need to be considered. - The Town's land base will be eroded by future annexations by the City of Edgerton, and possibly the City of Janesville, and productive agricultural land in the Town will need to be converted to other uses to accommodate additional residential and associated (i.e. transportation, utilities and community facilities, economic, etc.) development. - New residential and associated development should be responsible, ensuring preservation of the Town's agricultural, natural, and cultural resources.
 Residential development in the Town should entail quality, diverse, affordable, and attractive units located in appropriate, designated locations.
 The Town's transportation system should consist of a safe, affordable, regional, diverse, efficient, and highly-connected system.
 Utilities and community facilities, and associated services, should be provided in the Town at adequate levels and in appropriate, designated locations, in a timely, efficient, and affordable manner.
 Finally, economic development in the Town should capitalize on the Town's strengths, ensuring diverse, viable development in appropriate, designated locations.